Applied Statistical Methods

 Related Degree Programs

-All credits for the Applied Statistical Methods Certificate relates in its entirety to NJIT MS in Applied Statistics.
+All credits for the Applied Statistical Methods Certificate relate in their entirety to the NJIT MS in Applied Statistics.

 Gainful Employment Disclosure